Rakibul25/-100daysofcode-mobile_app-/README.md

 Finally the registration page, login page, landing page are ready.
 Ready to implement auth.
 ### Day 10
 Everything done with auth.
 Signup and login perfectly working with firebase.
+### Day 11
+After finishing auth, moving on to CRUD.